scitran/client/Search.md

     'project label exact','VWFA');
 ```

+There are many types of searches; see [search examples on this page](search-examples) and an [m-file with many examples](https://github.com/scitran/client/blob/master/scripts/s_stSearches.m)

+## Search scope

-By default, you are shown only the projects you have access to see.
-To see all of the projects (or files or sessions or ...) use argument
+By default, you search only the projects you have access to.
+To search the entire database use argument

     projects = st.search('project','all_data',true);

-There are many types of searches; see [search examples on this page](search-examples) and an [m-file with many examples](https://github.com/scitran/client/blob/master/scripts/s_stSearches.m)
+You only have permission to view or download a subset of these, but you can learn about what is in the database from an 'all_data' search.